rebelsky/sams-assorted-musings-reflections/grinnell-cs.md

 place to study CS.

 *Some things I've missed.*  I have no idea what these are, or I would not have missed them.
-But, I know that I have not covered everything I appreciate about our department, and so I leave this category at the end.
+But I know that I have not covered everything I appreciate about our department and so I leave this category at the end.

 As much as I love our department, I don't think it's the reason that you